theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 >
 #
 > Information theory , closely related to probability and statistics , is related to
 # NSg         NSg    .
-J/R     J       P  NSg         V/C NPl/V      .
+R       J       P  NSg         V/C NPl/V      .
 VL J       P
 > the quantification of information .
 This was developed by      Claude Shannon to find
 # D   NSg            P  NSg         .
 I/D  V   V/J       NSg/J/P NPr    NPr     P  NSg/V
 > fundamental limits on  signal  processing operations such  as    compressing data and